 To sum up this article, there are 8 simple steps to create the most effective survey and get powerful testimonials and ratings:

 - Choose customers who reflect your target audience to send them a survey.

 - Don’t miss the right timing.
 Ask for a testimonial right after purchase.

 - Ask meaningful questions mentioned above.

-- Adopt Trust to automate the process of gathering and featuring text & video testimonials and ratings.
+- Adopt Trust to automate the process of gathering and featuring text & video testimonials.

 - Send the client a link to the personal survey.
-Or let Trust do it automatically when it comes to star ratings.
+Or let Trust do it automatically.

 - Don’t hesitate to follow up.